We know that as life happens, plans change. Nothing works out exactly as planned. Whoever thought the entire world would be shut down for a virus?

 - What if you lack sufficient liquidity to meet your spending needs?

-We want to create a plan for you that makes conservative assumptions (like a lower than expected rate of return or slightly higher than expected tax rate) so that if there are surprises, hopefully they are good ones.
+Our goal is to create a plan for you that makes conservative assumptions (like a lower than expected rate of return or slightly higher than expected tax rate) so that if there are surprises, hopefully they are good ones.
 There are three steps we use to put together a plan like this:

 - Consider a wide range of realistic possibilities (these are the problems lurking beneath the surface)